ovh/docs/pages/cloud/private-cloud/manager_ovh_private_cloud/guide.en-gb.md

 >

 At the bottom of the page, you can also add or see you Key Management Servers.<br>
-Check out the [Enabling Virtual Machine Encryption](https://docs.ovh.com/gb/en/private-cloud/vm-encrypt/) guide for more details.
+Check out [Enabling Virtual Machine Encryption](https://docs.ovh.com/gb/en/private-cloud/vm-encrypt/) for more details.

 ![KMS](images/en09kms.png){.thumbnail}